-Ryanair’s cancellation of thousands of flights over the winter hit the headlines this summer but the recent announcement that Monarch Airlines has gone into administration hit some passengers even harder.
+Ryanair’s flight cancellation incidents over the winter affected thousands and hit the headlines this summer but the recent announcement that Monarch Airlines has gone into administration hit some passengers even harder.
 Other airlines have also been struggling: both Air Berlin and Alitalia filed for insolvency earlier this year.

 Denied Boarding Regulation

 If you experience flight cancellation or delay with an EU-based airline or a non-EU based airline flying from an EU airport, the Denied Boarding Regulation offers you some protection, based on your circumstances and the length of your delay.

 However, what if the airline you are flying with ceases trading?